coder/coder/docs/platforms/jfrog.md

 ## Requirements

 - A JFrog Artifactory instance
-- An admin-level access token for Artifactory
-- 1:1 mapping of users in Coder to users in Artifactory by email address and username
+- 1:1 mapping of users in Coder to users in Artifactory by email address or username
 - Repositories configured in Artifactory for each package manager you want to use